egidiodecaro/howto-logging/Log4j2-Maven-Guide.md

 ---
 ## 1) Maven Dependencies
 ### Exclude other logging frameworks
 In the **pom.xml** file of your project, delete/comment every other possible dependency to other logging frameworks.
-This is because if a logging hierarchy is present on the server you're deploying you project on, there is a chance that another logging framework has a higher level in the hierarchy and will take over log4j2.
+This is because if a logging hierarchy is present on the server you're deploying your project on, there is a chance that another logging framework has a higher level in the hierarchy and will take over log4j2.
 ### Add log4j2 dependencies
 Now add the log4j2 dependiencies in the **pom.xml** file of your project.
 If your project consists of multiple modules, adding these dependencies to the most external project's pom.xml file should be enough.
 In the dependencies section of the pom add: